Ferrochel ® Ferrous Bisglycinate Chelate

 Iron is an essential mineral and its primary role is to serve as a major component of hemoglobin and myoglobin – proteins found in red blood cells and muscle tissue that help transport and deliver oxygen.
-Iron also plays important roles in growth & development during childhood and adolescence, supporting exercise performance and muscle metabolism, and maintaining healthy immune function.
+Iron also plays important roles in:

 How can our solutions help?

 Fortunately, we have ways to help consumers get more iron in their diets: food fortification and supplementation are effective tools to increase nutrient intake.
 However, fortification can be challenging as formulators often face a balancing act between application performance and bioavailability, particularly in beverages where maintaining the solubility of fortified minerals can be difficult.
 The World Health Organization (WHO)’s guidance on food fortification with micronutrients is that when choosing the right iron product to fortify a food or beverage, the main considerations include minimizing sensory changes, interactions with other nutritional components of foods, and bioavailability.
 Very few iron forms check all these boxes.

 Enter the mineral chelate, which offers a unique solution to these challenges…